ctheune/assembly-cms/doc/index.rst

 - Most simple security: logged in or not, define principals in ZCML/buildout for now
   - do user-management based on SSO later
 - Simple publication workflow (working copy editing?)
+  -> preview of things currently in working copy

 CMS plugins
 -----------